tensorflow/tflite-micro/tensorflow/lite/micro/docs/offline_memory_plan.md

 ## Usage

-The more effecient memory plan above can be represented by the following C++ struct
+The more efficient memory plan above can be represented by the following C++ struct.

 ```cc
 const struct BufferPlan kOfflineNonPersistentBufferPlan = {